 In the past, our profitability was negatively affected when inflation in Israel (measured by the change in the CPI from the beginning to the end of the calendar year) exceeded the devaluation of the NIS against the U.S. dollar and at the same time we experienced corresponding increases in the U.S. dollar cost of our operations in Israel.
-For example, in 2014, inflation decreased by approximately 0.2%, and the NIS depreciated against the U.S. dollar by approximately 12%.
-In 2015, the inflation rate decreased by approximately 0.2%, and the NIS depreciated against the U.S. dollar by approximately 0.3%.
-In 2016, the inflation rate decreased by approximately 0.2%, and the NIS strengthened against the U.S. dollar by approximately 1.5%.
-There can be no assurance that we will not be materially adversely affected in the future if inflation in Israel exceeds the devaluation of the NIS against the U.S. dollar or if the timing of such devaluation lags behind increases in inflation in Israel.
+For example, in 2015, the inflation rate was approximately a negative 0.2%, and the NIS depreciated against the U.S. dollar by approximately 0.3%.
+In 2016, the inflation rate was approximately a negative 0.2%, and the NIS strengthened against the U.S. dollar by approximately 1.5%.
+In 2017, the inflation rate was approximately a positive 0.4%, and the NIS strengthened against the U.S. dollar by approximately 1.5%.
+In 2017, the inflation rate was approximately affected in the future if inflation in Israel exceeds the devaluation of the NIS against the U.S. dollar or if the timing of such devaluation lags behind increases in inflation in Israel.